Scholars at Risk

 Participating in the Scholars at Risk program

 If you are a Yale faculty member or represent a Yale office and are interested in hosting an at-risk scholar or practitioner, please contact Nathan Camp in Office of International Affairs by email.
+The nomination deadline for the current cycle is December 1, 2025.

 At-risk scholars seeking placement at higher education institutions in the United States are strongly encouraged to contact the Scholars At Risk Network and the Institute for International Education’s Scholar Rescue Fund to maximize their opportunities for successful placement.